 An accounting manager needs to pair such expenses against revenue via GAAP’s matching principle.
 As per the matching principle, a company needs to record expenses in the period they occur.

 These expenses are liabilities as the company needs to settle them in due time.
 Therefore, accounting managers record them as a current liability side on the Balance Sheet.

 An accounting manager makes sure that they record all accrued expenses in the book at the end of every accounting period.
-These adjustments are necessary to show the goods and services that a company has availed but not yet paid for it.
+These adjustments are necessary to show the goods and services that a company has availed of but not yet paid for.
 To account for such expenses, the accounting manager needs to come up with an adjusting entry.

-Take, for instance, the company pays salary to its employees on the 1st of every month for their service throughout the last month.
-So on December 31st, if the income statement of the company takes into account only the salary paid, then the accounting manager must not consider the accrued salary expense for December.
+Take, for instance; the company pays salary to its employees on the 1st of every month for their service throughout the last month.
+So on December 31st, if the company’s income statement takes into account only the salary paid, then the accounting manager must not consider the accrued salary expense for December.

 However, the company needs to recognize 12 months of salary.
 Thus, the company passes an adjusting journal entry to accrue the last month’s expense.
 This entry will debit the salary account on the income statement and credit the salaries payable account on the balance sheet.